Whockensmith/coursera-Getting-and-Cleaning-Data/CodeBook.md

 #                                   Code Book for the Tidy Dataset
 ## Just a timer to test the speed.
 This is started for the timer.
 ptm <- proc.time()
+I initially used this to test how quickly the script was running and if I could improve its performance.
+I left it here for a reference so the user as an idea of how long it really took.
+Also if someone wanted to modify the code to improve it a timer was already here.

 ## A few statements used with in this code to tell the user what’s going on.
+The following code allows the user to know if the script found the download file already in the working directory or not.
+Then will inform the user weather or not it was unzipped.
+I did this because it can be frustrating after code runs and you’re not sure if anything actually happened.
 * crtngdir <- "Creating Directory"
 * dircreated <- "Directory Created"
 * dirnotcreated <- "Directory already exists, no new directory created"